blaykers/smoothEvent/README.md

 Hoping to book a gig, or plan a tour for your show?
 Plan your tour stops easily in advance, and get paid via the site to guarantee contractual integrity.

-SmoothEvent is your middleman for venues and hosts.
+SmoothEvent is your connection between venues and hosts.